Is Your Go-To-Market Failing?

 Dan Schoenbaum

 2x CEO, 2x COO.
-Fractional Exec, Turnaround leader, Growth expert, GTM & PLG Expert, marathoner, Former IDF Sniper.
+Growth expert, GTM & PLG Expert, marathoner, Former IDF Sniper, and Proud Father.